KippAD/html-css-project/TESTING.md

 ### **HTML W3C Validator**
 The Pizza Brothers site code has been tested using the [**W3C HTML Validator**](https://validator.w3.org/) and the [**Jigsaw CSS Validator**](https://jigsaw.w3.org/css-validator/).

-**Index.html** - There are no outstanding errors or warnings in the index validator results.
+**Index.html** - There are no outstanding errors or warnings in the index validator results:

 ![Index.html validator results](assets/readme-images/index-validator.png)